 McConnell chooses to obstruct the Covid relief legislation until after the decision in Georgia.
 He wants a Republican controlled Senate to approve Covid relief legislation.
 He cares not a whit for Americans who are suffering.
 It is about power, power that corrupts his judgement.

 The Georgia race for the Senate is a calculated maneuver by McConnell to exercise power that might slip out of the Senate’s hands.

 Nancy Pelosi (Speaker of the U.S. House of Representatives.)

 The case might be made that Nancy Pelosi plays the same game for power.
 That might be true except it seems Pelosi has been consistent in her belief that another Covid19 relief package is necessary for the good of all Americans.
 In contrast, the leader of the Senate at one point argued that no additional assistance is required because the economy is getting better.

 What makes “A Promised Land” interesting is its candor about the office of the President of the United States and the limitations of a President’s or any human being’s judgment.
 Unlike the tenure of Trump, Obama consistently demonstrates empathy for the people of America.
 In one sense, some may interpret that as a weakness.
 Others will see it as the greatest strength of democratic government.

 When a President makes life and death decisions for the American people, one presumes he/she is driven by something called the “greater good”.
 Of course, “greater good” is interpreted differently by every culture, every individual, and every political leader.

 “A Promised Land” is a summary of Obama’s vision of the “greater good”.
-History will be the final arbiter of Obama’s contribution to America as President of the United States.
+History will be the final arbiter of Obama’s and Trump’s contribution to America as Presidents of the United States.